embeddedalpha/Miscellaneous/C/myfilelib/README.md

-# A handy and easy to use library to handle file related tasks.
+# A handy and easy-to-use library for handling files related tasks.

 ### Functions included in the library are: